Let’s read the small print together…

 PCI Level 3

-Level 3 refers to businesses that take between 20,000 and one million ecommerce payments annually.
-Level 3 compliance involves an annual self-assessment, as well as a quarterly ASV security scan.
+- For businesses that take between 20,000 and one million ecommerce payments annually.

 - Annual SAQ